RV vs Trailer: Which one should you buy?

-Now that it’s summer time, you may be aching to get on the road and travel through our beautiful country.
-In order to do that, you will need something to travel in.
-Some people are happy with their car and a tent, but if you’re looking for something roomier, what are your options?
-Many people buy either an RV or trailer to travel around with and enjoy the summer months.
-There are many advantages and disadvantages to both of these options.
-Deciding which one you want to purchase can be tough – keep reading for tips on what to consider.
+Now that it’s summertime, you may be aching to get on the road and travel through our beautiful country.
+To do that, you will need something to travel in.
+Some people are happy with their car and a tent, but if you’re looking for something roomier, you may be interested in recreational vehicles and travel trailers.

 1. It can be an investment

 When purchasing a trailer, you get a valuable new asset to call your own, that can retain its value if you take good care of it.
-You can keep it solely for your own use or even rent it out part time.
+You can keep it solely for your own use or even rent it out part-time during the off-season.

 2. No additional fees